Hive WebRTC, Hive Agents, or Both?

 - Support bitrates up to 3.5 Mbit/s.

 Hive Agent and Hive WebRTC deployments are supported by the same customer support team and priced in a similar fashion.
-Analytics for both services are aggregated and presented in our industry leading Hive Insights service.
+Analytics for both services are aggregated and presented in our industry-leading Hive Video Analytics service.
 Hive Agents and Hive WebRTC can be deployed in the same enterprise simultaneously.
 Hive Insights will aggregate analytics, but Hive Agents and Hive WebRTC devices will not peer with each other, i.e. Hive Agents will only peer with other Hive Agents and the same for Hive WebRTC.